Tamar (daughter of Rusudan of Georgia): Biography

 According to the Centennial Chronicle, Rusudan later wrote to her son-in-law Kaykhusraw and to her daughter, urging them to kill David.
 When Kaykhusraw and Tamar refused after two such appeals, Rusudan "forgot both faith and compassion toward her kin, and even the love of a mother," and, sparing no one, falsely accused her daughter.
 She wrote to the sultan claiming that "David has committed adultery with your wife, my daughter."
-Enraged, the sultan beat Tamar and smashed the icons in her chambers, then forced her to accept Islam and imprisoned David.
+Enraged, the sultan beat Tamar and smashed the icons in her chambers, then forced her to accept Islam and imprisoned David.However,the Sultan beating his beloved wife Tamar(Gurji)seems like a big accusation and defmaing tactics by Gurji's mother as Kaykhusraw II was supposedly infatuated by Tamar.

 Historian Speros Vryonis considered the credibility of this narrative doubtful.
 According to Bar Hebraeus, Tamar accepted Islam some time after the marriage, while her companions — "her cousin David and the catholicos" — were arrested and confined in a citadel; they were freed only upon the arrival of the Mongols.
 Claude Cahen attributed David's imprisonment to Rusudan's political intrigues, arguing that she sought to eliminate her nephew in order to secure the throne for her own son.

-He only let her choose which denomination of Islam she wanted to convert to.
-Gurju Khatun chose Sufism.
+Gurji Khatun was drawn to Islam and chose to convert to Sufism as she was a close follower of the Perian poet Rumi.Kaykhusraw II may have let her choose which denomination of Islam she wanted to convert to.
+Hence, Gurju Khatun chose Sufism.
 It is said that the sun on the Seljuk coins of that time symbolizes Tamar, while the lion stands for the sultan himself.
 This emblem, known as shir-u hurshid (Lion and Sun), later became widespread in the Islamic world (though its origins date back to much earlier times).
-After the death of Kaykhusraw in 1246, the government of the sultanate was seized by the Mu'in al-Din Parwana who married Gurju Khatun.
+After the death of Kaykhusraw in 1246, the government of the sultanate was seized by the Mu'in al-Din Parwana who married Gurju Khatun.The marriage between Mu'in al-Din Parwana and Gurji Khatun seems to be an entirely political arrangement or maybe a compromise or as per the time,a forced marriage on the queen.

 She is known to have patronized science and art, and to have been on friendly terms with the famous Sufi poet Rumi in particular.
 She also sponsored the construction of the poet's tomb in Konya.

+She died in 1286 at age 65-66 and is buried in Erzurum Kalesi in modern-day Turkey.
+Her tomb has been recently discovered as reported by Georgian Ambassador Plenipotentiary as in 2019.